 - Once air fryer is preheated, spray with cooking spray.
 Add fries and shake the pan to spread them more-or-less evenly.
 Cook for 21 minutes, tossing to redistribute in the pan every 7 minutes.
 After 21 minutes, check doneness with a fork, toss again and air fry for an additional 2-5 minutes or until they are to your desired crispiness.

 - Put fries in a serving vessel.
-Sprinkle with fresh chives if using and serve them on their own or with your favourite dipping sauce, like my dairy-free homemade ranch dressing.
+Sprinkle with fresh chives if using and serve them on their own or with your favorite dipping sauce, like my homemade low FODMAP ketchup, low FODMAP ranch dressing, low FODMAP burger sauce, or low FODMAP chipotle mayo.

-*If you're not concerned about FODMAPs, you can sub regular olive oil and 1/4 tsp garlic powder for the garlic-infused oil.
+- Garlic oil: If you're not concerned about FODMAPs, you can sub regular olive oil and ¼ teaspoon garlic powder for the garlic-infused oil.
 I personally find them way better tasting with garlic-infused oil, however.